Famicom Data Recorder

 The Famicom Data Recorder (HVC-008) is a compact cassette tape data interface introduced in 1984, for the Family Computer.
-It is compatible with four Famicom titles, for saving user-generated content to tapes.
+It is compatible with eight Famicom titles, for saving user-generated content to tapes.
 It was Nintendo's first rewritable storage medium, the second one would follow shortly after with the Family Computer Disk System's floppy disks in 1986.

 History

 Home game consoles may present the player with the opportunity for storing game positions and original user-generated content such as custom game levels.
 Based on the read-only memory cartridge medium, the premium cost of easy-to-use solid-state data storage technology, such as battery-backed memory, drove the 1980s market to seek cheaper compromises.
 Utilizing standard compact cassette tapes, Nintendo began with the Famicom Data Recorder.
 A compatible game runs on cartridge and optionally allows the creation of user-generated content to be saved onto cassette tapes using this tape drive.